-For the 2019 year of account, the stamp capacity was £34.5 million increasing to £145 million in 2020.
-This decreased to £82 million for 2021 as the allocation of business for the new financial lines and casualty treaty accounts was rebalanced between Syndicate 6134 and the host syndicate.
-For 2022 we have increased the stamp capacity to £97 million as we react to the current favourable trading conditions.
+For 2024 the stamp capacity of Syndicate 6134 has increased from £120 million to £133 million as the syndicate continues to take advantage of the current favourable trading conditions.
 ASML will continue to flex the capacity of the syndicate in line with its strategic objectives and as market conditions allow.

-The largest proportion of business for Syndicate 6134 sits in the casualty sector and consists of financial institutions and professional indemnity type risks with a relatively modest book of casualty treaty business.
+The largest proportion of business for Syndicate 6134 continues to be business written into the casualty division and consists of financial institutions, professional indemnity, general liability and errors and omissions type risks with a relatively modest book of casualty reinsurance business.

-The syndicate also takes a share of an established direct and facultative property book from the host syndicate, built around a number of long standing relationships with managing general agents, supplemented with an open market book of predominantly small commercial and homeowners' business.
-This account also includes property business written through Argenta's service company operating out of offices in Singapore and Sydney, Argenta Underwriting Asia Pte Ltd ("AUA").
+The syndicate also takes a share of an established direct and facultative property book from the host syndicate, built around a number of long-standing relationships with managing general agents, mainly in the US, supplemented with an open market book of predominantly small commercial and homeowners' business.
+This account also includes property business written through Argenta's service company operating out of Sydney, Australia, via Argenta Underwriting Asia Pte Ltd ("AUA").

-Syndicate 6134 also participates in a book of cyber business, underwritten in the host syndicate predominantly through participation on Lloyd's approved consortia; London Market binding authorities; and a quota share reinsurance placement of a long-established writer of the class.
-Cyber is often talked about in trade journals with comment on some of the higher-profile losses and at the moment underwriting conditions are extremely favourable in this class with rates increasing dramatically.
+Syndicate 6134 also participates in a book of cyber business, underwritten in the host syndicate through participation on Lloyd's approved consortia and London Market binding authorities.